5a5a8/GPGHelper/README.md

 ## Requirements
-GPGHelper is written for linux systems and requires `gpg` to be in the system path - checks for these will be added in later releases.
+GPGHelper is written for linux systems and requires `gpg` to be in the system path.
 Your system should also have Python 3 installed and up to date.

 GPGHelper can be run with `python gpghelper.py`